 - Discovery Park.
 Get away from the hustle and bustle of the city at Seattle’s largest public park.
 Follow miles of hiking trails through forests, meadows, and beaches to views of the Sound.

-Mt Rainier National Park:
+Mt Rainier National Park RV Rental Road Trip:

 This area has too many wonderful RV campsites to choose from both outside and inside the park.
-A few notable options ideal for RV’s are The Arboretum, where you can have the unique experience of camping on a christmas tree farm or for another remote and quiet option Bumps & Bruzas Riverfront is a very simple property on the Carbon River with no hook up and only 7 sites making it the perfect place to relax and unplug (Max 40 ft RVs).
+A few notable options ideal for RV’s are The Arboretum, where you can have the unique experience of camping on a Christmas tree farm or for another remote and quiet option Bumps & Bruzas Riverfront is a very simple property on the Carbon River with no hookup and only 7 sites making it the perfect place to relax and unplug (Max 40 ft RVs).

 Mt.
 St. Helens erupted in 1980 and devastated the landscape, but almost 40 years later it has been a true testament of nature’s resilience.
 Today you will experience a vibrant thriving ecosystem.

 There are a variety of different hikes to enjoy here for all skill levels.
 Here is a link to 16 of the best trails to explore.
-If you are especially ambitious and organized you can buy a permit to hike to the summit which go on sale each February.
+If you are especially ambitious and organized you can buy a permit to hike to the summit which goes on sale each February.
 It can be a challenging hike with some scree, bouldering, ash, and possible snow, so come prepared for the weather.

+The next stop of our RV rental road trip is Mt Hood.
 Stay at Trillium Lake Campground, located at the base of Mt Hood, in the beautiful Mount Hood National Forest.
 This campground offers unparalleled views of the summit.
 There is a very friendly atmosphere and it is a great spot for swimming, hiking, biking, or non-motorized boating.

 The Trillium Lake loop trail circles the alpine lake and presents astounding views of the mountain.